jchuerva/jchuerva.github.io/_posts/2021-11-23-golang-data_types_strucs.md

 ---
-title: Go - Use data types and structs, arrays, slices, and maps in Go (I) (I)
+title: Go - Use data types and structs, arrays, slices, and maps in Go
-date: 2032-11-26 10:30:00 +01:00
+date: 2021-11-29 17:30:00 +01:00
 tags: [golang]
-description: Go - Use data types and structs, arrays, slices, and maps in Go (I)
+description: Go - Use data types and structs, arrays, slices, and maps in Go
 ---

 Source: [Use data types and structs, arrays, slices, and maps in Go](https://docs.microsoft.com/en-us/learn/modules/go-data-types/)